 Despite all the signs and warnings, many still choose to go through life pretending that everything is smooth sailing until they hit an iceberg—confirming their suspicion of a partner who was not being faithful, getting fired from a job that their heart wasn’t in, or receiving a disturbing diagnosis from the doctor because they refused to change their lifestyle.

 No matter how much we try to deceive ourselves, the truth of our lives will always catch up on us.
 There is a prevailing order that ensures that we are always fully conscious of the consequences of our choices.
+For this reason, ignorance is not bliss.

 Most people are unaware that they are gifted with an inner GPS that can guide them out of troubled waters.
 Others choose to deliberately ignore it by consciously blocking it or by numbing it with drugs, alcohol and other forms of addiction.